coldmayo/KlaudOS/README.md

 ## Contact Me

-KlaudOS is still under construction and if you have any suggestions it would be cool if you emailed me at <coldmayo@proton.me> and told me anything you want me to know.
+KlaudOS is still under construction and if you have any suggestions or found a bug it would be cool if you emailed me at <coldmayo@proton.me> and told me anything you want me to know.

 ## Credits